This content includes referral links and/or PR samples/gifted products. Read my disclosure policy for more info.

 A more intense treatment done a couple of times a week is great for battling dullness.
 Drunk Elephant’s Baby Facial is formulated with a blend of BHA and AHA acids and a great product for a weekly treatment.
 I find that with stubborn acne-prone skin (and all the hyperpigmentation that often comes with it) multi-acid products work really well.
 Despite the 25% AHA formula, this mask is surprisingly gentle- no burning just a slight tingle.
 Immediate results include smooth, soft and glowing skin (yes, please!) and with regular use, it helps brighten and even out the complexion.

 During those times when redness is the main culprit of dullness and the lack of glow, IT Cosmetics Bye Bye Redness Skin Relief Treatment Moisturizer always comes to the rescue.
 Expressing my usual grievance out of the way: not a fan of the jar packaging.
-Now, the contents of this less-than-ideal packaging is where the love is.
+Now, the contents of this less-than-ideal packaging are where love is.
 It’s a gentle, rich, soothing cream that helps me deal with redness even when my skin is hypersensitive and uncomfortable (which is pretty much the only time when it gets very red).
 This moisturizer is pretty awesome at neutralizing the redness around the chin and cheeks, while also bringing back some of that bright glow to the skin.
-Probably not the best product if you don’t like rich/thick creams though- personally I prefer lighter formulas, but always reach for something heavier when my skin is dry/red/sensitive.
+Probably not the best product if you don’t like rich/thick creams though.
+Personally I prefer lighter formulas but I always reach for something heavier when my skin is dry/red/sensitive.
 If you deal with a lot of redness, I also can’t recommend their Bye Bye Redness Correcting Cream enough- this stuff is magical.

 Paula’s Choice Radiance Renewal Mask– an overnight brightening treatment that helps refresh and hydrate skin.
 This overnight mask is quite gentle and works nicely with combo skin.
 It definitely won’t give visible overnight results- other than softer, smoother skin- but with regular use, it does help the skin appear more balanced.